derikb/osr-random-generator/README.md

 It has a few related functions that are in varying states of development.

 1) Random tables: View and roll on random tables.
 You can add your own tables from the very simple to the rather complex.
-Right now the Create Table option is more on the simple side, but you should be able to paste in content from webpages and have them get parsed.
+You can create new tables with plain text, html, or use a more complicated JSON object.

 2) NPC generator: Creates NPCs (though I guess they could also be quickstart PCs) for Lamentations of the Flame Princess or Labyrinth Lord rules (though they could be easily used for other OSR type games, and there is some Swords & Wizardry support).

 3) Dungeon Stocking: Using the Moldvay dungeon stocking rules, Labyrinth Lord monster stats and treasure hoards, trap tables from Courtney Campbell, and special results from Roger S.G.
 Sorolla.
 It will generate results for Dungeon rooms.
 Might not be super helpful for actual use, but I'm hoping to improve this later.

 4) Wilderness Hex Generation: Put in a terrain type and it will generate hex dressing and encounters of various sorts.
 Primarily meant as a pre-session prep in case your PCs head off into an unplanned wilderness, or as a way to add some extra flavor to travel.
 Still very much in progress (needs more encounter tables and a way to customize them).

-User added tables & customization are an end-goal of this project, and I am hoping to make it as easy as possible.

 Install on a Desktop or Laptop